theproductivecoder/p1xt-guides/README.md

 This is a slimmed down verison of the guide from P1xt seen [here](https://github.com/P1xt/p1xt-guides/).
 I've tried to make this as easy to follow as possible, to stop myself from feeling overwhelmed.

-Please read the [FAQ](./faq.md) and note that there are  to help you select projects.

 ## Useful Links

 - [FAQ](./faq.md)